yuxin2003/yuxin2003.github.io/_pages/about.md

 Beyond Research
 ======
 ![](images/concert.JPG)
+*Yuxin with the staff at the concert he directed in 2023*

 Yuxin has extensive multi-industry internship experiences.
 Additionally, he is a professional photographer and concert director.
 He has worked on the concert management of several famous singers, including G.E.M., Zhang Jie (Jason) and Teens In Times (TNT).

 ---